ydsaglme/harvard_cs50_sql/project/readme.md

 **_2) What's beyond the scope of what a user should be able to do with your database?_**

+_Interfere with the administrative functionalities, such as moderating ads, posts, or streams._

+_Directly manipulate or delete data stored in the database, such as altering records for ads, games, or system-level settings._

+_Access backend operations like data queries, reporting, or the database structure itself._

 ## Representation
 ### Entities & Attributes
 **_Account:_** _account_id (PK), email, password, registered_phone_number, registration_date, account_type_